top of page

 create anxiety and focuses on the present moment in order to break from unhelpful thinking.

 Mindfulness helps clients recognize thoughts and emotions for what they are.
-When I use mindfulness
+When we use mindfulness

-techniques with clients I am teaching clients how to be present in the moment and pausing before
+techniques with clients we are teaching clients how to be present in the moment and pausing before

 turning to reactivity and impulsivity.
 Mindfulness has been found effective for the treatment of anxiety